 At Cyberclick we have designed our own lead scoring matrix based on two parameters.

-- The demographic profile of the lead, obtained from the data the lead has left they downloaded a form, for instance.
+- The demographic profile of the lead, obtained from the data the lead left while downloading a form, for instance.
 We then classify the lead into different categories such as stranger (someone we don’t have enough data on), unsuitable, suitable, and highly suitable.

 - The behavior of the lead, including the interactions they had with our website and our content.
 A lead can be considered inactive, less active, active, or very active.

 Based on this table, we can have up to 16 different possible lead combinations.
 We can assign different “temperatures” to each category to get a better idea of how to handle each case.

 - Cold Leads: We don’t know much information about them or they are inactive

 - Warm Leads: They are more active than cold leads but they are not yet at the optimal combination of both parameters.

 - Hot Leads: These leads are very active.
 They are the ones we are most interested in and who we should be